Legoshi

 Legoshi (レゴシ, Regoshi) is the protagonist of Paru Itagaki's manga series Beastars.
 In a world of modern, civilized, anthropomorphic animals with a cultural divide between carnivores and herbivores, Legoshi is a high school student and gray wolf working with his red deer classmate Louis on settling tensions in the club at school.
-When meeting a rabbit called Haru, Legoshi becomes instantly in love with her and goes across the narrative dealing with the dilemma of a carnivore having a romantic relationship with a rabbit while also exploring a scent that made him nearly want to devour her.
+Legoshi goes across the narrative dealing with the dilemma of a carnivore having a romantic relationship with a rabbit while also exploring a scent that made him nearly want to devour her.

-In the anime adaptation of the manga, Legoshi was voiced by Chikahiro Kobayashi in Japanese and Jonah Scott in English.
+In the anime series adaptation of the manga, Legoshi was voiced by Chikahiro Kobayashi, adult version, and Mihajlo Bucevac, child version in Japanese and Jonah Scott in English.

 Legoshi has been a popular character in manga and anime.
-He was praised for the portrayal given in the narrative as a result of his coming-of-age arc conflicted with the series' setting, as well as his heroic characterization when searching for the murderer in the series' second season.
+He was praised for the portrayal given in the narrative as a result of his coming-of-age arc conflicted with the series' setting, as well as his heroic characterization when searching for the murderer in the anime's second season.